 This new phase was inaugurated with the Alex Katz retrospective Once in a Lifetime, followed by projects by Jason Martin, Francesco Clemente, José María Yturralde, and KAWS.
 Since 2011 the gallery has developed its activities in this space created to present a dynamic programme of new and established artists, who produce exceptional and innovative work within the framework of the latest trends, open to using cutting-edge techniques and types of medium, such as Phil Frost, KAWS, David Salle, and Pascale Marthine Tayou.

 After more than 25 years of contributing to the art scene in Spain, often as a pioneer in its selection of artists, it is beginning a new phase in 2022 as the López de la Serna CAC, a private centre for contemporary art that aims to promote projects with a unique approach and to develop an exhibition program including collaborations with Spanish and international artists and institutions.
 At the same time it will seek to put into context and to set up a dialogue between a selection of works from the centre collection and other pieces in its emblematic exhibition space in La Florida.

-The first exhibition of this new centre was The Early Paintings of Peter Halley, which focused on the works that the American artist produced in the 1980s and 1990s, a crucial period in his career.
+The first exhibition of the current phase was The Early Paintings of Peter Halley, which focused on the works that the American artist produced in the 1980s and 1990s, a crucial period in his career.
 The following one was The Lion Approaches, a project with Phil Frost that spanned the American artist work of the last two decades, with a special focus on his latest works.
-From February to September this year, the centre is presenting a show with landscapes and portrais by Alex Katz, a carefully chosen selection of works from the mid-1970s to the first decade of the current century, as a continuation of the work being done to support the artist retrospective at the Thyssen Museum in Madrid and at Guggenheim Museum in New York.
+From February to September this year, the centre presented a show with landscapes and portrais by Alex Katz, a carefully chosen selection of works from the mid-1970s to the first decade of the current century, as a continuation of the work being done to support the artist retrospective at the Thyssen Museum in Madrid and at Guggenheim Museum in New York.